 I also rewired the 1.5 hp motor for 240 volt operation, which gave it a little more 'oomph' because the voltage drops less when its under load.

-This saw was my main table saw for over 11 years.
+This saw was my main table saw from 1996 to 2007.
 Not because I didn't want to spend the

 money, but because this cheap old saw, tuned up right, is just plain good enough for my purposes.